STEM Workforce &

 - An assessment of an organization’s human capital strategies and plans, and determination of whether these strategies and plans meet stated needs.

-- Analysis of existing key education, recruitment, retention and workforce development programs, and the degree to which these programs are used and are effective.
+- Analysis of existing key education, recruitment, retention, and workforce development programs, and the degree to which these programs are used and effective.